How do I drop off my child safely at WMA?

 Students transported by bus enter the building through the designated door and go directly to the Dixon Gym.

 Students should enter through the front door and proceed to the Dixon Gym.
-(On the first day of school, all parents are welcome to come in to the school and walk their child to his or her classroom.)
+(On the first day of school, all parents of students that are 3, 4 or 5 years old are welcome to come in to the school and walk their child to his or her classroom.)

 How do I pick up my child at dismissal?